synestize/synestizer/Video_analysis.md

     * We can [train them online](https://cs.stanford.edu/people/karpathy/convnetjs/)
     * https://github.com/karpathy/recurrentjs
     * or use a high-performance pre-trained JS prediction models via [neocortex.js](https://github.com/scienceai/neocortex)?
-    Note this woudl also get us features for free even if we ignore the model.
+    Note this would also get us features for free even if we ignore the model.
     * can we do *recursive* NN for realtime stuff this way?
     * Examples from keras https://github.com/fchollet/keras/tree/master/examples
     * torch examples http://www.di.ens.fr/willow/research/weakcnn/ https://hal.inria.fr/hal-01015140